Looking for Qualified Marketing Talent? Here’s What You Need to Know

 Where are all the good marketers at?

-It’s a valid question and one I’ve been observing for several years now.
-Whether building out the core marketing team at my last senior-level position or helping clients fill current marketing vacancies, the pandemic has only solidified the following observations:
+It’s a valid question and one I’ve observed for several years now.
+Whether building out the core marketing team at my last senior-level position or helping clients fill current marketing vacancies, the pandemic has only solidified the following for me:

 If marketers feel appreciated, they aren’t looking.